jab/shorty/README.md

 based on your changed `requirements/base.in`.
 See the [pip-tools docs](https://pip-tools.readthedocs.io) if this is new to you.

-The process of updating test-time dependencies is similar, except using the corresponding `test` files and targets instead of `base`.
+The process of updating test- and dev-time dependencies is similar, except using the corresponding requirements files and targets instead of `base`.

 ## Build and run a container image